 The Fauvist school was itself hallucinatory, with its bright colors and abstract compositions, fueled by absinthe and the natural beauty of Provence.
 This style lends well to a neural network generative approach, which produces images that feel like a hallucination, or a dream.
 What are these places, these people, these paintings?
 They feel familiar, like the neural net has captured not just an aesthetic, but memories of the past.

-The number of Fauvist paintings is limited, so transfer learning was used — wherein a model that had already been trained on a wide range of generic art (stylegan-paintings) was used as a jumping-off point for continued training with the Fauvist image dataset.
-In a sense, this process mirrored the Fauves themselves — building on a base of classic art training, and riffing off the styles of their contemporaries.
+The number of Fauvist paintings is limited, so transfer learning was used — where a model that has already been trained on a wide range of generic art (stylegan-paintings) was used as a jumping-off point for continued training with the Fauvist image dataset.
+In this sense, this process mirrored the Fauves themselves — building on a base of classic art training, and riffing off the styles of their contemporaries.
+In the GIF above you can see the original model contrasted with the result of the transfer learning.
+In both models, the latent space is similarly organized — you can see a boy, a woman, a grove of trees, all in similar locations in the grid.
+This is not 'enforced' in any way — it is learned by the neural network as it ingests thousands of images.
+To me, one of the most fascinating outcomes is how quickly the transfer learning worked to make the original net's output look like Fauvist paintings; a classical looking woman becomes a woman who would not look out of place drinking absinthe in a french cafe circa 1880.

 Like this work?
 Follow me on instagram for more.